phelpsm1/skeleton/README.md

 -p password | password for the SQL Server account ccsd -d name     | name of the database to work with
--r revision | source revision of the build, e.g. svn revision, git commit short sha, etc -l label    | label that is used in the Continuious Integration environment --force     | allows you to restore database in production
+-r revision | source revision of the build, e.g. svn revision, git commit short sha, etc -l label    | label that can be used to identify the build, e.g. CI artifact label --force     | allows you to restore database in production

 ```javascript